How to Find a Registered Agent in California (Step-by-Step Guide)

 On the other hand, hiring a professional registered agent service will come at a cost.
 Most of the time, these companies simply charge an annual fee.
 Generally speaking, this fee will be somewhere between $50 and $300.
 Many companies offer a discount for your first year, especially if you decide to file your incorporation documents with them.
 After the first year, they may also be able to help you file your annual report.

-How to change your California registered agent
+How to change a registered agent in California

 No specific forms are necessary for changing your registered agent in California.
 You will simply need to update your Statement of Information with the California Secretary of State.
 There are no filing fees for this service.